 DOOR MANNERS – waits at door.

 FREE – release command, free to go as you please.

-YES – terminal marker, release away from handler for reward
+YES – terminal marker for toy.

-NOPE! – that’s not what I want
+NOPE – that’s not what I want

 Having a well-trained dog requires consistent reinforcement of commands and good behavior.
 It is imperative that you, as the new dog owner(s), continue to exercise your new family member daily, as well as routine obedience workouts 3-4 times a week, and always follow up on your commands.
 Because of the amount of training already done with your puppy prodigy, this will be relatively easy for you to accomplish.
 Without this maintenance of your dog’s training and behavior, the solid foundation that you started with can slip, and regression in training will occur.
 It is much easier to maintain your dog’s level of training than to retrain a dog once it has regressed.
 We will give you a solid well-trained puppy, and everything you need to maintain it.